Why B2B Marketers Need Lead ROI Metrics

 My name is Omar Barraza and I will be your host and presenter today.
-If you have any questions during
+If you have any questions during the

 About InsideUp- A Different Approach to B2B Lead Generation

-InsideUp, our webinar sponsor, is an organization located in San Diego, California, that specializes in delivering business-to-business leads to small and medium businesses and enterprise organizations.
+InsideUp, our webinar sponsor, is an organization located in San Diego, California, that specializes in delivering business to

+business leads to small and medium businesses and enterprise organizations.

 They offer a different approach to B2B lead generation and provide their clients with a B2B marketing platform for performance-based lead generation.
 Their focus is to connect prospects actively looking to purchase business services with qualified providers using proprietary InsideUp

 About Omar Barraza- Marketing Advisor and Consultant

-executives plan, start, and grow their organization's marketing capabilities.
+I am a B2B marketing advisor and consultant focused on collaborating with founders, owners, and executives plan, start, and grow their organization's marketing capabilities.
 At this time, I am also a strategic advisor to InsideUp and recently completed a project to define and implement a new B2B

 marketing automation strategy.